Cotyledon tomentosa f. variegata

 Cotyledon tomentosa 'Variegata', Cotyledon tomentosa var. variegata

-Cotyledon tomentosa f. variegata is a succulent shrublet, up to 20 inches (50 cm) tall, with densely branched stems.
-The leaves are bright green, variegated irregularly with yellowish to cream-colored stripes or blotches.
+Cotyledon tomentosa f. variegata is a succulent shrublet with densely branched stems.
+It grows up to 20 inches (50 cm) tall.
+Leaves are bright green, variegated irregularly with yellowish to cream-colored stripes or blotches.
 They are flat, hairy, arranged in a neat row, up to 1.5 inches (3.5 cm) long, and with 3 to 10, often reddish teeth.
 The bell-shaped flowers are light yellow, orange to orange-red, or pinkish.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).